funkhaus/wordpress-theme-boilerplate/README.md

 		font-size: 120%;
 		text-transform: none;
 	}
 ```

 #### JavaScript
-4 space tabs.
+All javascript should also have 4-space tabs.
 New line for everything.
-Liberal use of comments.
+Extremely liberal use of comments.
 Try to group similar functions in one comment.
 ```javascript

 // Cache image